5stars217/competitionscratch/docs/COMPETITION_RULES.md

 - Class must be named `AttackAlgorithm`
 - Must implement `run(self, env, config)` method
 - Must return a list of trace dictionaries
-- Each trace should contain at least one predicate violation
+- Each trace must contain at least one predicate violation

 #### 2. `guardrail.py`